dh1tw/dh1tw.de/content/post/2013-05-12-will-coax-stubs-improve-bandpass-filter-performance.md

 _Click the diagram to enlarge_

-This diagram shows the S21 attenuation of the 4O3A 20m bandpass filter (red), the 20m coax stub only (green) and the coax stub in parallel to the bandpass filter (blue).
-Again, the stub's notches on 7MHz and 21MHz clearly improve the overall attenuation on these bands.
-Attenuation of 40m is kicked up from 63dB to 97dB.
-As a side effect, 15m gets also additional 25dB, resulting in a total attenuation from 20m to 15m by 95dB.
+This diagram shows the S21 attenuation of the 4O3A 20m bandpass filter (red), the 20m coax stub only (green), and the coax stub in parallel to the bandpass filter (blue).
+Again, the stub's notches on 7MHz and 21MHz improve the overall attenuation on these bands.
+The attenuation of 40m is kicked up from 63dB to 97dB.
+As a side effect, 15m gets also an additional 25dB, resulting in a total attenuation from 20m to 15m by 95dB.

 ## Conclusions

 The 4O3A bandpass filters are doing a tremendous job at [ED1R][2].
-But unfortunately due to the direct harmonic relation of the two bands, the 20m station was still suffering severely when 40m was operating at the same time.
+But unfortunately, due to the direct harmonic relation of the two bands, the 20m station was still suffering severely when 40m was operating at the same time.
 The coax stubs give us additional attenuation between the two bands at a very inexpensive price point.

 With the stubs in parallel to the bandpass filters, the interferences are still not completely gone, but at least have been reduced by another 30dB.